mschnee/mschnee.github.io/RESUME.md

 - Managed the migration of expensive processes and tasks into serverless lambda functions while maintaining HIPAA compliance.
 - Designed and established patterns for a long-term infrastructure project.
 - Led an efford to establish robust statistics and metrics using Elasticsearch.
-- Teach and maintain patterns and best practices for end-to-end integration testing across a robust cloud architecture.
+- Taught and maintained patterns and best practices for end-to-end integration testing across a robust cloud architecture.

 ### Principal Software Engineer
 November 2016 - June 2018 @ __eharmony__